Tag Archives: sugar

 Commission projects unchanged sugar market following quota elimination

-The Commission’s expectations for the EU sugar market following the end of sugar quotas in 2015 are contained in its market outlook to 2020 publication published last month.
-The elimination of quotas is expected to have a negligible impact on the EU sugar market.
+Further details on the Commission’s expectations for the EU sugar market following the end of sugar quotas in 2015 are contained in its market outlook to 2020 publication published last month.

 Fraud and the CAP